-- Urgent care appointments within 24 hours from identification of need. - Routine care appointments: - o Initial assessment within seven days of referral. - The first behavioral health service following the initial assessment within the timeframe indicated by the behavioral health condition, but no later than 23 days after the initial assessment. - All subsequent behavioral health services within the timeframe indicated by the behavioral health condition, but no later than 45 days from identification of need.
+- Urgent care appointments within 24 hours from identification of need. - Routine care appointments: - o Initial assessment within seven days of referral. - The first behavioral health service following the initial assessment within the timeframe indicated by the behavioral health condition, but: - For members age 18 years or older, no later than 23 calendar days after the initial assessment; - o For members under the age of 18 years old, no later than 21 days after the initial assessment; and - All subsequent behavioral health services, as expeditiously as the members' health condition requires but no later than 45 days from identification of need.